Menu

 photo : BScar23625

-On the 4th day or was it the 5th… She played some Irish music…
+On the 4th day or was it the 5th ?

-And they all went no not this music but she insisted “I played your music, let’s listen to mine now”.
-And she actually remembers this beautiful moment when some soft Irish music was playing and they all formed a big circle, shoulders to shoulders, all nationalities… refugees, volunteer workers and members of the Good Chance Theater, united and swaying around all together.
-It was as though some Irish Magic had managed to sneak into the Jungle of Calais.
+And they all went no not this music, but she insisted “I played your music, let’s listen to mine now”.
+And she actually remembers this beautiful moment when some soft Irish music was playing and they all formed a big circle, shoulders to shoulders, all nationalities… Refugees, volunteer workers and members of the Good Chance Theater, united and swaying around all together.
+It was as though some Irish magic had managed to sneak into the Jungle of Calais.

-On the last day, a man from the East Coast of Africa came to say he was really grateful and for “showing that the world hadn’t forgotten them”.
+On the last day, a man from the East Coast of Africa came to say he was really grateful and thank her for “showing that the world hadn’t forgotten them”.
 He invited Liz for tea, stating “that’s how we thank people in my country”.
 He guided her along the small and winding alleyway up to his own small hut “made of corrugated iron, the size of a single mattress, where some water was boiling in a can”.
 She recalls him being so happy to have a bit of “normal life” sharing a cup of tea and showing her sketches of all the drawings that he had done since arriving in the Jungle.
 No Lions or elephants in these sketches, but some wiry figures and tired faces, a bit of gray-blue sky, some seaside birds,and a dirt road leading to the outside of the Jungle, far away from chaos and hopefully closer to brighter days…

 photo : BScar23625